-Welcome to Another Weekend Coffee Share!
+Welcome to the Christmas Edition of the Weekend Coffee Share!

 Well, to be precise, it’s actually post-Christmas and we’re currently drifting along in the lull between Christmas and New Year where we recover from Christmas indulgence, over-consumption and back-breaking stress and veg out.
 Well, that’s as long as we haven’t done something stupid like inviting people over on New Year’s Eve.
 I wouldn’t know anybody who is crazy enough to do that, especially after hosting family on Christmas Day.
 However, there is this strange logic that once you’ve tidied the house up, get all of your entertaining done immediately before the place does a Cinderella on you and turns back into a pumpkin.

 Anyway, before I ask you how your Christmas or Holiday celebrations went, I’d better offer you a cup of tea, coffee or perhaps you fancy a cold drink.
 We’ve had quite a few hot days, so you might prefer something cold.
 I’ve been doing a bit of baking and we have Christmas cake, shortbread, Honey Biscuits, Mars Bar Slice and Caramel Macadamia Nut Tart.
 Yum!